 Sadly, data breaches are so common, that data from 100 million people (per what the hacker claims to have), doesn’t seem to have the same impact that it used to have.
 Once your data is breached and on the dark part of the web, there isn’t much you can do to get it back.
 However, there are a few steps you can take to try and protect yourself.

-One of the 1st things to do, change your log-in info on your T-Mobile account, and any other account you use that you share that log-in info on.
+One of the 1st things to do, is change your log-in info on your T-Mobile account, and any other account you use that you share that log-in info on.
 Basically, how many other online accounts have the same user name and password as your T-Mobile account.
 You need to figure that out and you need to change your info on those accounts as well.
 However, that is step #2, lets start with step #1, which is changing your account info at T-Mobile.

 Changing Your Info – T-Mobile